 Have you ever wondered what makes a marriage thrive?
 Have you ever wanted to know how to take your marriage from “good” to “great”?
 The happiest married couples do some things differently.

-According to marriage expert Dr. John Gottman, part of the answer is found in five hours each week.
+According to marriage expert Dr. John Gottman, part of the answer is found in 5 hours each week.
 Through extensive research Dr. Gottman found that couples with excellent marriages invest five hours weekly in each other.
-Here is what they do:
+Here’s what they do differently.

 If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our Free PDF of 50 Great Relationship Building Questions AND our Free Life Balance Tips eBook!

-Admiration & Appreciation: Express something you appreciate, admire, or are thankful for about your spouse everyday.
+Express something you appreciate, admire, or are thankful for about your spouse everyday.
 This should take approximately 5 minutes.
-Practice this 7 days each week and it should take you about 35 minutes weekly.
-I find that text and email can be used successfully here as well.
+Practice this 7 days each week.
+Just a bit more than 30 minutes weekly.
+Text and email can be used successfully here as well.

 “The approach works so phenomenally well that I’ve come to call it the Magic Five Hours. – Dr. John Gottman